knbknb/ai-system-roles/FOR-AND-AGAINST-PROMPTING.md

   - Jailbreaking the model, getting it to do things it wasn't designed to do, can be insightful.
 Needs some knowledge of how the LLM works internally.

 Models gradually improve at handling complex prompts.
 Prompt engineering is akin to programming, where precision and version control are crucial.

-### The nature of prompts

-- Should be seen as natural language code or something else.
-- Describe the task really well with nuance and context, important to _you_.
-- Image prompts: ask the model to assign a high-school grade to an image—surprisingly, that works well.

-### The effectiveness of providing models with context or roles

-Model reliability, the potential of models to handle varied inputs, and how to craft prompts that are robust enough for enterprise-level deployment.
-There’s a focus on understanding the psychology of models, emphasizing the need for detailed communication, and stepping back to analyze the complete set of information required for tasks.

-- (e.g., telling a model it's a teacher grading an assignment) and the extent to which models should be treated as intelligent entities that can be honest about tasks.

 ### The future of prompt engineering